r-lib/credentials/README.md

 credentials::set_github_pat()
 ```

-Use this function in your `.Rprofile` if you want to automatically set `GITHUB_PAT` for each R session, without hardcoding your any secrets in plain text.
+Use this function in your `.Rprofile` if you want to automatically set `GITHUB_PAT` for each R session, without hardcoding your secret in plain text.

 ### Manage HTTPS credentials